What is WWALS?

 Where do you meet?

-WWALS holds a publicized paddle outing or other event each month; see the WWALS calendar.
-In addition, the board meets quarterly, usually in Adel Georgia, developing strategies for watershed conservation; board meetings are open to the public.
+WWALS holds a publicized paddle outing, hike, or other event each month; see wwals.net/outings/.
+Plus, the board meets quarterly.
+Board meetings are open to the public.

 Which counties or cities?

-WWALS has members from California to Atlanta south past Orlando, especially in the 29 counties that are all or in part in our watersheds.
-Lowndes County, Georgia, and Columbia County, Florida are our most populous that are entirely within our watersheds.
+Most WWALS members live in the 30-plus counties that are all or in part in our watersheds.
+Lowndes County, Georgia, and Columbia County, Florida, are our most populous that are entirely within our watersheds.
 Our biggest cities entirely in our watersheds are Valdosta, Tifton, and Lake City, FL, although parts of Moultrie and Waycross, GA, and a tiny bit of Gainesville, FL, are in our watersheds.
-All are listed here: http://www.wwals.net/maps/wwals-counties-cities/.
+All are listed here: wwals.net/maps/wwals-counties-cities/.
 WWALS also has members in far-away places including California, Illinois, New York State, Atlanta, Georgia, and Martin County, Florida.

-Our many rivers include four (Alapaha, Withlacoochee, Santa Fe, and Suwannee Rivers), six (plus New and Little Rivers flowing into the Withlacoochee; Willacoochee, Alapahoochee, Dead, and Little Alapaha Rivers flowing into the Alapaha, and Dead River flowing out of it), thirteen (Black River, Little River, and Gopher River flowing into the Suwannee River), or fifteen (Ichetucknee and New River flowing into the Santa Fe River).
-Plus many creeks, swamps. lakes, and ponds, including our entire watersheds. http://www.wwals.net/2013/07/21/streamer-on-the-alapaha-and-withlacoochee-rivers/
+Our many rivers include four (Alapaha, Withlacoochee, Santa Fe, and Suwannee Rivers), six (plus New and Little Rivers flowing into the Withlacoochee), ten (plus Willacoochee, Alapahoochee, and Little Alapaha Rivers flowing into the Alapaha, and Dead River flowing out of it), thirteen (Black River, Little River, and Gopher River flowing into the Suwannee River), or fifteen (Ichetucknee and New River flowing into the Santa Fe River).
+Plus many creeks, swamps, lakes, and ponds, including our entire watersheds. wwals.net/maps/

 How is this different from Rivers Alive or Adopt a Stream?

-WWALS is an educational organization, seeking to work with the community at large to provide information about the conservation of the watersheds to land owners, recreational users, interested citizens, farmers, corporations and other interested parties.
-Our intent is not to duplicate any existing organizations but to identify resources, groups and issues which are an integral part of our watershed.
+WWALS is an educational organization, working with the community at large to provide information about the conservation of the watersheds to landowners, recreational users, interested citizens, farmers, corporations, and other interested parties, as well as advocacy for issues that are an integral part of our watershed.
 Every WWALS outing is a cleanup.
 WWALS does have a water quality testing program and invites you to participate.
 Training is required. wwals.net/issues/testing/

 Are you a Riverkeeper?